player-alex/dokan-mirror-manager/README.md

 - **Mount**: Click the folder open icon (📂) next to the mount item
 - **Unmount**: Click the folder remove icon (🗑️) next to the mounted item
+  - Shows elapsed time during unmount: "Unmounting Z:\...
+(5s)"
+  - If unmount takes longer than expected (>10s), displays timeout dialog with options
+  - Can continue in background if needed

 ### ❌ Removing a Mount